 How we learn about relationship success or failure underlines addictions.

 They start in the family and show up in the workplace.

-Faulty relationships keep us in psychological prisons.
-This includes our internal relationship with ourselves.
+In addition, faulty relationships keep us in psychological prisons.
+This trap includes our internal relationship with ourselves.

 The relationships I’m talking about here suck the lifeblood from us.